gvisoc/gvisoc.github.io/_posts/2020-06-27-From macOS to Plasma making myself at home.md

 The result is a very clean environment that doesn't get in the way, that doesn't distract with too much eye candy, and for that, perfect for coding tasks and data display.

 ![Desktop Result](/assets/desktopresult.png){: .center-image }

+I left the `neofetch` output just in case someone wants to know more about the themes used (quite unremarkable choices I think, but hey).
 <!--more-->

 First of all, I have to clarify that this is not a Windows v.
 Linux v. macOS post, and it doesn't aim to sparkle yet another battle in the Great Operating Systems War: I love the three of them, and I use the three of them.